How much does it cost to go to Great Falls College Montana State University?

 How Fast Are College Costs Rising?

-Over a period of two years, the average net price paid by all freshmen at Great Falls College Montana State University has increased by an average of 3.8% per year.
+Over a period of three years, the average net price paid by all freshmen at Great Falls College Montana State University has increased by an average of 3.6% per year.

 Among the Lowest Net Price for Students Who Get Financial Aid